Are fermented vegetables allowed on the Alkaline Diet?

 Katz, Sandor Ellix, “Wild Fermentation: The Flavor, Nutrition, and Craft of Live-Culture Foods, 2nd Edition“, White River Junction, Vt. : Chelsea Green Pub., 2016.

 Rawlings, Deidre, Ph.D., N.D.; “Fermented Foods for Health: Use the Power of Probiotic Foods to Improve Your Digestion, Strengthen Your Immunity, and Prevent Illness“, Beverly, MA; Fair Winds Press, 2013.

 There are countless how-to videos on YouTube for how to make sauerkraut, pickles, kimchi, sourdough bread.
 If you can ferment it, there’s probably a video for it.
 The Truth About Cancer created an easy to understand demonstration video for how to make sauerkraut.
 Sandor Katz also made a quick demonstration video on how to make sauerkraut.
 You’ll see in the video that he also uses red cabbage to give his kraut the beautiful pink color that mine has in the photo above.

 - Bull MJ, Plummer NT.
 Part 1: The Human Gut Microbiome in Health and Disease.
 Integr Med (Encinitas).
 2014;13(6):17-22.

 This post contains affiliate links.
 When you purchase through the link, you are helping to support the mission of Curing Vision.
 The price is the same to you regardless.
-It’s an easy way to help Curing Vision out, without doing anything more than purchasing the products you love.
+It’s an easy way to help Curing Vision, without doing anything more than purchasing the products you love.
 Thanks, for the support!
-This information if for educational purposes only and not approved by the FDA.
+This information is for educational purposes only and not approved by the FDA.